dalvizu/sre-fuji-pingcloud/README.md

 ### AWS problem

+You have been provided an AWS IAM credential and a region to use in AWS.
+Please do not leave this region, as we need clean up resources after the interview is done.

-You have been provided an AWS IAM credential.
-You are to take your problem solution and place an archive of it in a public website.
+The problem is to take to take the python problem solution and place an archive of it in a public website.
 Create this website,  registered under a domain name of your choosing, using the most appropriate technology you can think of.

 This website must include a zipped archive of your repo with any instructions you wish to provide about how to use or evaluate your submission.